-In Penal Code 32 PC, California law defines "accessory after the fact" as harboring, concealing or aiding a person whom you know has committed a felony, in order to protect him or her from arrest, trial, conviction and/or sentencing.
-32 PC is a wobbler in California, meaning the prosecutor can file the charge as either a misdemeanor or a felony.
+Penal Code 32 PC is the California statute that makes it a crime to be an accessory after the fact.
+This means to harbor, conceal or aid a person whom you know has committed a felony, in order to protect the person from arrest, trial, conviction or sentencing.
+As a wobbler offense, prosecutors can file this section as either a misdemeanor or a felony.

 Robert, a drunk driver, runs a red light and causes a deadly accident.
 Robert then flees on foot when his friend Jamie picks him up.
 Jamie takes Robert to Jamie's house to hide out.
 Then, in an effort to delay the officer's DUI investigation (which necessarily involves a strict timeline), Jamie returns to the scene and tells the officers that she doesn't know Robert's whereabouts.